lisefrac/redtrilliumgardens.com/content/posts/what-is-a-native-plant/index.md

 ## tl;dr

-I've gotten long-winded, so let me sum up with a quote from Anderson and Jaffe: "native plant" means **"the right plant for the right place."**
+I've gotten long-winded, so let me sum up with a quote from Richardson and Jaffe: "native plant" means **"the right plant for the right place."**

 But as we all know... "right" is subjective.